 - Home foam roller/self massage routine

 We consider it both necessary and crucial to involve the patient not only in understanding their back condition but in participating in fixing it by doing as much work at home, on their own, as possible.
-By doing the home stretching and strengthening routines patients can often avoid numerous trips to the Chiropractor or Physical Therapist who will essentially watch them exercise.
+By doing the home stretching and strengthening routines patients can often avoid numerous trips to the Chiropractor or Physical Therapist.
 We feel most patients, if given the proper tools, do not need to be baby-sat and pay someone to watch them exercise.

 We also employ the latest technology in the rehabilitation of lower back injuries by using Alter-G technology.
 The Alter-Gravity treadmill allows a patient with significant back pain during standing, walking or running to walk or run pain free due to the Altered Gravity decompression chamber.
 By getting the patient ambulatory without pain great strides are taken towards correcting their back pain quickly.
 Read more about the Alter-Gravity treadmill.